BEST ALL-AROUND WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 Do they perform with the best?
 No. Will you notice a big performance improvement coming off a pair of stock wheels on a $2500 to $5000 bike?
 Definitely.
 Are they better than alloy wheels that cost around the same amount?
 I do believe so with the exception of superior alloy braking.
 Will you notice a performance difference between these and the Best Performer Zipp 303 NSW?
 An enthusiast with some carbon wheel experience surely would.
 But, if you aren’t willing (or can’t afford) to pay roughly twice the price for the Best Performer Zipp 303s, this is the best value – the best performer in the value price range.

-Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of June 21, 2017 at Tredz, ProBikeKit code ITKRW or ITK10.
+Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of August 13, 2017 at Tredz ITK10, ProBikeKit ITK10.

-Note: Reynolds have made several generations of Assaults and you may see some of the prior generation ones for sale in some online stores and local bike sops.
-Performance Bike also private labels the last generation Assault as a current Assault model.
-The last generation Assault has a V-shaped rim profile, a deeper rim (46mm) with a narrower width, and uses a different resin in their brake track and probably a different hub.
+Note: Reynolds have made several generations of Assaults and you may see some of the prior generation ones for sale in some online stores and local bike shops.
+Performance Bike also private labels an older generation Assault as a current Assault model.
+It has a V-shaped rim profile, a deeper rim (46mm) with a narrower width, and uses a different resin in their brake track and probably a different hub.
 It has a distinctly different graphic, a big white sticker field with black lettering on it.

 Those are very different wheels from the current generation ones and I don’t recommend you buy them at any price (braking, crosswind handling, comfort are all unacceptable).